Learning Outcomes

 Key Term: section 25 notice

-A formal notice served by the landlord to terminate a business tenancy, stating whether renewal is opposed and on what grounds.Key Term: section 26 request
+A formal notice served by the (competent) landlord to terminate a business tenancy, stating whether renewal is opposed and, if so, on what grounds, or proposing terms for a new tenancy.Key Term: section 26 request

-A formal request by the tenant for a new business tenancy, specifying the desired terms.
+A formal tenant’s request for a new business tenancy, specifying the commencement date and proposed terms (including rent and property).Key Term: section 27 notice

 Landlord's Grounds for Opposing Renewal